 Honeywell Thermostat Error 11n

 Error code 11n could appear in situations where the thermostat can’t recognize a heating or cooling unit.
-This might mean that the equipment itself is malfunctioning and unable to connect with the thermostat.
+This might mean that the equipment itself is malfunctioning and unable to connect to the thermostat.
 This sometimes happens when the wiring is damaged or even if the thermostat is faulty.

 How to Fix Honeywell Thermostat Error 11n